KwiiHours/KwiiHours/README.md

 ```

+• 😀 Pakbot 2.0:
+   • Same as the original with way more commands and features.
+   • Heroku, Typescript, Discord.js, Firebase

 • 🦦 OtterBot:
    • A bot which posts daily pictures of otters to Twitter and Discord.
    • Heroku, TypeScript, JavaScript, Firebase, Discord.js, twit